mtx9/obsidian-calcite/grammar.md

 <whitespace> := (" " | \t)* | (\n (" " | \t)*)

+// You can split up long queries with a new-line character at structural break points:
+<newline> := \n

 <compound-operator> := "|" | "&" | "~"

 ```